stonefl/stonefl.github.io/_posts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 ### Install Java (7 or above)

-Spark process runs in JVM.
+Spark itslef is written in Scala, and runs on the Java Virtual Machine(JVM).
 Java has to be installed on the machines on which you are about to run Spark job.
 Download Java JDK from the Oracle [download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and keep track of where you installed it (e.g. `C:\Program Files\Java\jdk1.8.0_161`).

 **Set JAVA_HOME Variables**